SLOBs Partner Philanthropy Organizations

 Carver Foundation of Norwalk

-Liaisons: Taylor and Kari Pinkernell
+Liaisons: Chase and Kari Pinkernell

 The mission of the Carver Center is to help children and youth reach their greatest potential by providing educational, social and recreational programs in a positive, safe and fun environment.
 SLOBs has hosted a number of events for The Carver Center.
 All events were geared towards children, K-5.
 SLOBs has participated in after-school sports and activities as well as STEM events.